joyrexus/handy/README.md

 ## Projected pieces

-- [x] Recorder - record, view, and save samples.
+- `Recorder` - record, view, and save samples.

-- [x] Viewer - view saved samples in various formats.
+- `Viewer` - view saved samples in various formats.

-- [ ] Editor - crop saved samples by specifying start and stop points.
+- `Editor` - edit saved samples (e.g., crop by specifying start and stop points).

-- [ ] Gallery - view a collection of saved samples.
+- `Gallery` - view a collection of saved samples.

-- [ ] Storage - persist samples for viewing/editing.
+- `Storage` - persist samples for viewing/editing.

 See `record` and `view` for working prototypes of the first two.